-In developing this draft WMMP, Council completed a Waste Assessment which provides a detailed overview of the current waste situation, which is appended to this draft plan.
+In developing the WMMP, Council completed a Waste Assessment which provided a detailed overview of the current waste situation.

-Council's role in waste management and minimisation has reduced since it left provision of kerbside collection to the private market in 2009, and further still since the closure of the Oamaru Landfill (which has been replaced with a refuse transfer station facility owned and operated by Waste Management NZ Limited).
+The assessment highlighted that Council's role in waste management and minimisation significantly reduced when it left provision of kerbside rubbish collection to the private market in 2009 and reduced further with the closure of the Oamaru Landfill in 2016 (which was replaced with a refuse transfer station facility owned and operated by Waste Management NZ Limited).